downingbots/ALSET/README.md

    - the RC control uses Tri-state logic on 6 pins.
    - The expansion board uses I2C to communicate with the Jetson Development board
    - The expansion board is connected to the RC control via wires
- - It is powered by a mongo BONAI 5.6A battery pack
+ - It is powered by a mongo BONAI 5.6A battery pack.
  - Logitech gamepad joystick

 The code started with the Jetson Notebook tutorial on Obstacle avoidance, but was changed significantly.
 The Notebook tutorials barely ran on my Jetson with the wifi connectivity from my working area.
 The tutorials were replaced with: